| Brenda

 dexterity, plus mutual respect and shared musicality, culminated in a

+collection of first class albums.
 The first album John produced with Brenda

 was, 'Lyonesse', in 1982, when she was signed with RCA France.
 Most of